andrewwei1/TechnicalAssesment/README.md

 ## Run Tests
-To run the tests, these libraries and dependencies should be installed.
+Before running the tests, these libraries and dependencies should be installed.
 Use Nuget Package Manager to install:

 * CsvHelper
 * DotNetSeleniumExtras.PageObjects.Core